You Will Be Enchanted

 I’m thrilled to now be able to say that I have stayed in a real Castle.

 We arrived by hire car from Parma to Vigoleno, about 45 minutes.
-A long winding uphill road leads to this historical village of Vigoleno; a very narrow road, I might add.
+A long winding uphill road leads to this historical village of Vigoleno; a very narrow two-way road, I might add.
 It was a little hair-raising, driving up here, but we arrived in one piece.
 By the way, you won’t be able to get here any other way, as public transport is scarce, and taxis probably won’t be keen to drive way out here either.
 So you really need to get a car.
 There is plenty of parking here and is very safe.

 The area is known for winemaking, in particular the Vin Santo, which is made from dried grapes to make it sweet.
 This is their famous drop here, but it’s in limited production.